Dear Jasmar: “My manager told me not to hire recent immigrants”

 Design the selection and interview process to interrupt manager bias

-If you add small nudges to the hiring process with behavioural design, hiring managers can focus on skills instead of applicants’ immigrant status.
-These are some techniques to remove bias in hiring:
+If you add small nudges to the hiring process with behavioural design, hiring managers can be influenced to focus on skills instead of applicants’ immigrant status.
+For example:

 Remind your manager that leaders of the future are inclusive

 Your manager cannot succeed as a future leader unless they build the skills to lead everyone – so what will motivate them to try?
-One strong motivator is what managers might lose if they don’t hire the most qualified person for the job.
-Maybe a trusted peer can remind your manager of what their company will lose, in money and performance, if their hiring process is not fair – and what they will miss out in in terms of missed leadership opportunities.
-Yes, managing diverse teams can be harder, but innovation comes from diverse-thinking groups who are comfortable sharing ideas.
-If your manager can build a team like that, imagine the positive impact, for everyone.
+Remind your manager of what the company will lose, in money and performance, if their hiring process is not driven by finding the most competent candidate for the job.
+Then remind them what they, themselves, might lose.
+Yes, managing diverse teams can be harder, but the benefits of having diverse-thinking groups who are comfortable sharing ideas are crucial for the success of a team and organization.